-Despite his behavioral disability, Max has become a dedicated foster-parent for other orphaned owlets, and so far has raised 76 young owlets for release back into the wild.
+Despite this, Max has served as a dedicated foster parent for other orphaned owlets.
+Over his life, he has raised 76 young owlets for release back into the wild!

 Max was born and adopted in 1998.

-Kisa is a Peregrine falcon (Falco peregrines), the fastest animal on the planet.
-Peregrines are specially adapted to hunt other birds on the wing: they can dive at speeds greater than 250 miles per hour.
+Ace is a Peregrine falcon (Falco peregrinus), the fastest animal on the planet!
+These falcons can dive at speeds greater than 200 mph to strike birds in midair.